Last Updated on October 20, 2021

 If your weekdays are spent searching for that next place to explore, we think you’re going to love our favorite weekend getaways in North Carolina, for families, couples, and just yourself!

 We’ve included a mix of small towns and cities from the mountains to the sea.
-They come packed with incredible breweries, outdoor fun (including hikes and waterfalls), exquisite food, and all of the above.
+They come packed with incredible breweries, outdoor fun (including hikes and waterfalls at state parks and more protected lands), exquisite food, and more of the best things to do.

 Because we’ve spent so many weekends exploring our wonderful state, we know this guide will help your search for the perfect getaway.